 By documenting our DR Policy in this way, we aim to ensure our staff:

 - understand and comply with the DR Policy procedures; and

 - promote accountability and transparency of the DR Policy.

 A copy of the ePayments Code may be obtained from the ASIC website or on request from any of our State offices.

 How do you make a complaint?

 BFS’s DR Policy covers all complaints about our products or services.
 This includes complaints about the marketing, advertising, or supply (or refusal to supply) of our products or services; or the conduct of or representations made by our employees in relation to those products and services.

-A complaint can be made by telephone, in person or in writing.
-A Client Feedback Form or a copy of our Dispute Resolution Policy are available for download or can be obtained from any of our State offices.
+A complaint can be made by telephone, in person or in writing via our Contact Us page.
+A copy of our Dispute Resolution Policy is available for download or can be obtained from any of our State offices.

 If a complaint is made in writing our response will also be made in writing.